open-simh/.github/docs/simdocs/pdp1_doc.md

 The shift count is an octal number in the range 0-9.

 Skip instructions consist of single mnemonics, eg, SZA, SZS4.
-Skip instructions may be or\'d together
+Skip instructions may be or'd together

-skip skip skip\...
+skip skip skip...

 The sense of a skip can be inverted by including the mnemonic I.

 Operate instructions consist of single mnemonics, eg, CLA, CLI.
-Operate instructions may be or\'d together
+Operate instructions may be or'd together

-opr opr opr\...
+opr opr opr...

 IOT instructions consist of single mnemonics, eg, TYI, TYO.
 IOT instructions may include an octal numeric modifier or the modifier I: